-Many foreign cities have ATMs which dispense local currency.
+Most foreign cities have ATMs which dispense local currency.
 You may want to check with your bank to see if your ATM system has outlets in the countries you are visiting.

 This optional plan provides a full refund of your tour price, less the $99 Plan fee and less a deductible of $100 per person, for tour cancellations made for any reason prior to departure.
 Cancellations made within 72 hours prior to departure will incur an additional $50 per person administrative fee.
 Refunds for missed days on tour are based on the actual cost of services not used, less any extra expenses incurred by Caravan, and are not on a per day basis.
 Single supplement upgrades due to cancellation by a roommate and travel agent commissions are not covered. *

 This plan also includes: Pre-Departure Trip Cancellation & Post-Departure Trip Interruption; Coverage for air arrangements for covered reasons as specified in the Description of Coverage; $50,000 Medical Expense; $50,000 Emergency Evacuation or Repatriation; $50,000 Accidental Death & Dismemberment; $500 Travel Delay (maximum of $100 per day); $1,000 Baggage & Personal Effects and $100 Baggage Delay; 24 hour global travel assistance for medical or legal emergencies. *